Is the compulsion to keep on playing internet games that big of a deal?

-There is increasing evidence that people of all ages, especially teens and pre-teens, are facing very real, sometimes severe consequences associated with compulsive use of the internet & gaming activities.
+There is increasing evidence that people of all ages, especially teens and pre-teens, face genuine, sometimes severe consequences associated with compulsive use of the internet & gaming activities.

 Do violent video games lead to violent behaviour?

 Yes.
-There is strong evidence that playing violent video games ( which represents 60 % of video game sales, leads to aggressive behaviour.
-An exhaustive meta-analysis of 381 tests on over 130 000 participants found that violent video games significantly increase aggressive cognition, aggressive behavior and physical arousal.
+There is strong evidence that playing violent video games (60 % of video game sales, leads to aggressive behaviour.
+An exhaustive meta-analysis of 381 tests on over 130 000 participants found that violent video games significantly increase aggressive cognition, aggressive behaviour and physical arousal.
 In the meanwhile, they decreased sensitivity to violence and positive interaction.

-A Jihadist (born in Britain) who joined ISIS in Syria as a volunteer recruit, told a British broadcaster, “‘It is actually quite fun.
-What’s that video game called – Call of Duty? – It’s like that, but really you know, 3-D. You can see everything’s happening right in front of you.
+A Jihadist (born in Britain) who joined ISIS in Syria as a volunteer recruit told a British broadcaster,” ‘It is actually quite fun.
+What’s that video game called – Call of Duty? – It’s like that, but you know, 3-D. You can see everything’s happening right in front of you.
 It’s real.
 You know what I mean?”
 (Described in the book: Black Flags.
 The Rise of ISIS.
 Joby Warrick.
 2016.
 Page 396)

 How do I know I have a problem?

-- You feel really happy when you’re online or when you’re playing games, but as soon as you have to stop, you get angry or upset.
+- You feel thrilled when you’re online or playing games, but as soon as you have to stop, you get angry or upset.

 - You think about going online or playing when you are supposed to be focusing on other things, like doing schoolwork or having dinner with your family.
-It has a negative impact on other areas of your life.
+It hurts other areas of your life.